How Cold is Mount Everest ? - The Real Adventure

 Without proper preparation, the cold on Mount Everest can be deadly:

-Frostbite: This occurs when the skin and underlying tissues freeze, typically affecting fingers, toes, ears, and the nose.
-Severe frostbite can lead to permanent damage or even amputation.
+• Frostbite: Freezing of skin and underlying tissues, most often affecting fingers, toes, ears, and the nose.
+Severe frostbite can cause permanent damage or even amputation.

-Hypothermia: A dangerously low body temperature can cause confusion, unconsciousness, and, if untreated, death.
+• Hypothermia: Dangerously low body temperature, which can cause confusion, unconsciousness, and death if not treated.

 FAQs About the Cold on Mount Everest